suculent/fastlane-plugin-apprepo/README.md

 - Upload a new IPA file without Xcode from any Mac
 - Maintain your app manifest locally and push changes to AppRepo Server (optionally)
 - Easily implement a real Continuous Deployment process using [fastlane](https://fastlane.tools)
-- Store the configuration in git to easily deploy from **any** Mac with installed AppRepo RSA key, including your Continuous Integration server.
+- Store the configuration in git to easily deploy from **any** Mac, including your Continuous Integration server.

 To upload builds to AppStore check out [deliver](https://github.com/fastlane/fastlane/tree/master/deliver).